lasithaya/ENEX13004/source/_source/week_4/Move_it_with_custom_arm.md

 # Using MoveIt Package for Robotic Arm Path Planning

-In this tutorial we will creat and configure a robotic arm to use the Move_it ros package.
+In this tutorial we will creat and configure a robotic arm to use the MoveIt ros package.
 Then we can use RVIZ to move the rootic arm to the desired location

 Let's make sure that we  have the most up to date packages: ::
  ```